Internal Family Systems' Therapy integrated with Eye Movement Desensitisation Reprocessing Therapy.

 One benefit of this combination is that IFS therapy can help clients to prepare for EMDR by identifying and working with the parts that may resist processing traumatic memories.
 For example, if a client has a part that feels ashamed or guilty about the trauma, it may resist recalling the memories.
 By working with that part first, the therapist can help the client to feel more comfortable with the EMDR process.

-In conclusion, blending Internal Family Systems (IFS) therapy with Eye Movement Desensitization and Reprocessing (EMDR) therapy can create a powerful and effective treatment plan for a wide range of mental health conditions, particularly trauma-related issues.
 This combination allows clients to work with their parts in a non-judgmental and compassionate way, while also desensitizing traumatic memories and reducing emotional distress.
 Therapists who are trained in both modalities can offer a more comprehensive and integrative approach to treatment, leading to better outcomes for their clients

 woman in black and white striped shirt hugging girl in black and white striped shirt